paul-sheridan/paul-sheridan.github.io/_talks/2024-05-10-upei-mathcamp.md

 ---
-title: "How to Get Your Professors Attention"
+title: "How to Get Your Professor's Attention"
 collection: talks
 type: "Talk"
 permalink: /talks/2024-05-10-upei-mathcamp